The Seven Regions of Turkey Showcasing the Geographical Diversity

 The Mediterranean coast includes the Lycian Way, a trekking path exploring the Lycian Kingdom’s historical cities and ancient ruins.
 Let’s not forget the Riviera, of which this stretch is called the Turquoise Coast because of its blue waters, sandy beaches, inlets, and islands.
 The Mediterranean climate is the hottest, and sitting inland, places like Burdur specialise in animal husbandry and are rising in popularity as more people seek to get off the mainstream tourism tracks.

-4: Black Sea with a Milder Climate
+4: Black Sea Region With a Milder Climate

 The Black Sea region receives the most annual rainfall and covers the entire north coast.
 Middle Eastern nationalities with remarkable cultural similarities and undying interest in gorgeous landscapes have increased tourism trade to this beautiful region in recent years.